chenzimin/chenzimin.github.io/_posts/2019-3-14-Exaplaining-automatic-program-repair-using-concrete-example.md

     return a+b
 ```

-Next we will take the next candidate in the list, which is "`if(a >= 10)`" (breaks tie with line number).
+Next, we will take the next candidate in the list, which is "`if(a >= 10)`" (breaks tie with line number).
 Again we have the same repair ingredients and mutation operators.
 And we will generate more patches.
 The same procedure applies for all candidate return by the fault localization step.

 That is our patch generation step!
 If we included more repair ingredients by considering all expression at program scope, our search space will be much larger.
-We can also expand the search space by consider more mutation operations such as combining expression with AND, OR, addition, module etc. This patch generation technique is often called **mutation-based program repair**.
+We can also expand the search space by considering more mutation operations such as combining expression with AND, OR, addition, module etc. This patch generation technique is often called **mutation-based program repair**.

 ### Patch validation

-In the patch validation we want to validate the patches generated by the patch generation step according to a specification.
+In the patch validation step, we want to validate the patches generated by the patch generation step according to a specification.
 Since our program specification is our test suite, we will execute the test suite on these new transformed programs.
 This step is very straightforward and doesn't need much explanation.
 At the end of this step, only "`patch_4`" passed all test cases, and our program repair tool will output this patch as bug fix.

 ----